What is Keto Diet

 Three types of ketones – acetone, beta-hydroxybutyrate, and acetoacetate – can be measured in your breath, blood, and urine.

-The ketonix meter measures acetone in breath.
-After breathing into a meter, the color flashes to indicate whether you are ketosis and how high your levels are.
+The Ketonix meter measures acetone in breath.
+After breathing into a meter, the color flashes to indicate whether you are in ketosis and how high your levels are.

-Ketones can be measured with blood ketone meter.
-Similar to the way a glucose meter works, a small drop of blood placed in a strip that has inserted into the meter.
+Ketones can be measured with a blood ketone meter.
+Similar to the way a glucose meter works, a small drop of blood is placed in a strip that has been inserted into the meter.

-Most people have a similar question “what is keto diet” from this post maybe I have cleared all of your doubts.
+Most people have a similar question “What is the keto diet” From this post maybe I have cleared all of your doubts.